bengefferson/iRobot/README.md

 ## SetUp

-- The host computer must have docker installed and running.
+- The host computer must have docker and docker-compose installed and running.

 - Clone this repository: